dwyl/flutter-phoenix-channels-demo/README.md

 As it stands,
 we don't want a *counter app*.
 We want a simple page
-allowing the user to connect
-to the room
-and see who's also online.
+allowing the person to connect to the room and see who's also online.

-We want the user to type a username, connect and see the current users.
+We want the person to type a username, connect and see the current people.

 Let's create a screen for this.
 Inside `lib/main.dart`,